 Department of Kinesiology

-The Department of Kinesiology offers majors in exercise and movement science, sports and exercise studies, and pre-athletic training for students pursuing graduate school in exercise science or athletic training or pursuing a professional career in exercise science or athletic training.
+The Department of Kinesiology offers majors in exercise and movement science, exercise science and nutrition, and pre-athletic training for students pursuing graduate school in exercise science or athletic training or pursuing a professional career in exercise science or athletic training.

-The majors in exercise and movement science, sport and exercise studies and pre-athletic training provide opportunity for students to engage in fitness and health-related service and leadership and to be prepared for graduate study in professional schools for allied health, graduate study in kinesiology and other exercise science-related careers.
+The majors in exercise and movement science, exercise science and nutrition, and pre-athletic training provide opportunity for students to engage in fitness and health-related service and leadership and to be prepared for graduate study in professional schools for allied health, graduate study in kinesiology and other exercise science-related careers.

 Exercise and Movement Science

 The major in exercise and movement science is an entry-level program that prepares undergraduates for graduate work or professional training.
 Students may use this undergraduate program as a foundation for graduate programs in allied health, including physical therapy, occupational therapy, athletic training, chiropractic medicine, physician assistant school, medical school and others.
 Students could view this program as "Pre-Physical Therapy" or "Pre-Occupational Therapy".
 Additionally, the major can be used to prepare students for graduate study in kinesiology (e.g. exercise physiology, biomechanics, sport and exercise psychology, motor learning and control).

 Students who plan to attend physical therapy school or occupational therapy school are encouraged to major in exercise and movement science.
 The exercise and movement science curriculum does not meet the prerequisites for all physical therapy or occupational therapy schools because each school differs on its requirements for admission.
 As part of the exercise and movement science program, students are directed toward electives that will help them meet the necessary prerequisites for their school of choice.